 "It was critical to us that we show our people we aren’t going to ‘weaponize’ the data.
 The whole goal of this effort was to do a better job listening to all of our customers so that we could solve problems—product issues, installation challenges, you name it—upstream with our business partners."

-Lutron has been at it for almost a year, and the wins are really starting to pile up.
+Lutron and Tethr have been working together for almost a year, and the wins are really starting to pile up.
 During the session, Tim shared numerous examples of insights gleaned through their new approach to customer listening.
 He told the story of one particularly vexing installation problem that drove a lot of their call volume (and no small amount of customer frustration and returns) that was solved by addressing some confusing language in the installation instructions.
 Another story he shared was about their partnership with the engineering team on new product launches—their new analytic approach allowing them to spot problems with new products (which often go undiscovered until after customers start buying and installing them) much faster than in the past when they’d have to wait for customer survey responses to start rolling in.
 Lastly, Tim spoke about how the new insights they’re surfacing are helping them to provide better guidance to their retail partners—for instance, which LED bulbs stocked at a retailer generate compatibility/performance calls into Lutron Technical Support.

 "We’ve got a line of business partners out the door who want to get access to the data because it allows them to deliver products and experiences to our customers—to learn quickly what’s working and what’s not and then to act decisively."

 Tim Donchez, Continuous Improvement Director at Lutron Electronics